Fixed point theorems for groups acting on non-positively curved manifolds: Introduction

 Results similar to that of Theorem \ref {main result} were obtained by Wang, followed by the work of Izeki and Nayatani (see \cite {W}, \cite {IN}) who showed that many lattices in semi-simple algebraic groups over p-adic field have fixed point property.
 As mentioned above Naor and Silberman also obtained fixed point property related to action of random groups on many convex spaces.
 In both cases the results were obtained by carrying some averaging process.
 This process yields some heat equations.
 Spectral gap ensures the process terminates with a fixed point.
 A key step is to obtain Poincare inequalities.
 Those are in general hard to obtain.
 The methods just described are inspired by Zuk's criteria used for proving property (T).
 Our techniques are also borrowed from methods used for proving property (T).
 We try to adopt the geometric approach.

 The geometric approach towards proving property (T) was first introduced by Dymara and Januszkiewicz in \cite {DJ}, and then developed by Ershov, Jaikin and Kassabov \cite {EJ} \cite {K} \cite {EJK}.
 The main idea is to examine angles between invariant spaces of finite (compact in the non-discrete case) subgroups generating $\gC$.
 Since these groups are finite, each of them has property (T) which means almost invariant vectors are "close" to invariant vectors.
 If on the other hand the angles between any two respective invariant vector spaces is "large enough" then the invariant vectors spaces of the finite groups are "far" from each other.
-The conclusion is that when no non-zero $\gC$ invariant vectors exist almost invariant vectors are trivial and the group has property (T).
+The conclusion is that when no non-zero $\gC$ invariant vectors exist, almost invariant vectors are trivial and the group has property (T).
 In the case $\gC=\langle G_1,G_2,G_3\rangle $ the meaning of "large enough" is that these angles' sum is greater than $\pi$ (see \cite {EJ} and \cite {K}).

 Our method is similar.
-We study the action of small subgroups of $\gC$ and deduce from it about the large group.
-When proving fixed point property for Hadamard manifolds we seek for "fat" triangles.
-By saying "fat" we mean triangles in which, the sum of the angles is greater than $\pi$.
-We will present a triangle whose vertices are fixed by the finite groups and that the angles between any two sides of it is at least the angle between the invariant spaces.
+We study the action of small (finite mostly) subgroups of $\gC$.
+We use the relations between these small groups to study the action of the bigger group.
+When proving fixed point property for Hadamard manifolds we seek "fat" triangles.
+By saying "fat" we mean triangles in which the sum of the angles is greater than $\pi$.
+We will present a triangle whose vertices are fixed by the finite groups and that the angle between any two sides of it is at least the angle between the invariant spaces.
 In our case, we look at triangle which is minimal in the sense that the sum of squares of lengths of its sides is minimal.
 As the sum of the angles in any CAT(0) space can't be larger than $\pi$ we deduce that the triangle is a single point.
-Recently (and independently) Ershov and Jaikin adopted a similar method and proved a fixed point theorem regarding to isometric group actions of these groups on $L_p$ spaces.
+Recently (and independently) Ershov and Jaikin adopted a similar method and proved a fixed point theorem regarding isometric group actions of these groups on $L_p$ spaces.
 Mimura \cite {Mim} used different (purely algebraic) methods and proved fixed point properties related also to non commutative $L_p$ spaces (provided that $n \geq 4$.)